A Cause For Celebration: Millions Of Consumers In The U.S. Are Debt Free. Find Out More In Our Latest Article!

 For once, have you ever really considered what could be accomplished or how good it would feel if you could achieve any of the following debt, saving, and credit challenge goals:

-• Easily splurge and still live within your means.
+- Easily splurge on purchases while still living within your means.

-You may have already achieved some of these goals.
-If so, you are already winning The Debt, Savings, and Credit Challenge.
+You may have already accomplished some of these goals.
+If so, you are already on your way to winning The Debt, Savings, and Credit Challenge.

 The same survey by Credit Karma also found that specific demographics are more likely to be debt-free than others.
 For example, the survey discovered that: Older Americans are more likely to be debt-free than younger Americans.
 Specifically, 33% of Baby Boomers and 23% of Gen Xers are debt-free, compared to only 13% of Millennials and 7% of Gen Zers.